Save the Date: March 23-24, 2023

-We are in the planning stages of the workshop, but excited that in 2022 we will meet in person on the Viterbo Campus.
-Holocaust survivor Peter Feigl will be the keynote speaker in addition to Stephen Feilberg and Alex Stevens as presenters.
-Check back for updates on additional presenters.
-Also, Tony Evers signed into law mandating Holocaust education be taught to WI middle school & high school students.
-So now more than ever, it is important to teach about the Holocaust to prevent atrocities from being repeated.
+Governor Tony Evers signed into law mandating Holocaust education be taught to Wisconsin middle school and high school students.
+More than ever, it is important to teach about the Holocaust to prevent atrocities from being repeated.
 The workshop will empower middle and high school teachers who want to learn more about teaching the lessons of the Holocaust in their schools and will feature national and local Holocaust scholars.
 Jennifer A. Nielson, an author known primarily for young adult fictions, says it well, “In the knowing, there was peace.”

 Thursday, March 31, 2022